Terminal/bots.terminal.ink/README.md

 3. `yarn build`

 ## What the hell is this?
-This is the new frontend for ls.terminal.ink, which may or may not be renamed to `discordbots.co.uk` in the future.
+This is the new frontend for ls.terminal.ink, which may or may not be renamed to `discordbots.uk` in the future.

 ## Thanks
 - [AlexFlipnote/ModestaCSS](https://github.com/AlexFlipnote/ModestaCSS)